Vanoraco/BG-Remover-TG-Bot/README.md

 - **[Contributing Guide](CONTRIBUTING.md)** - How to contribute to the project
 - **[GitHub Setup](SETUP_GITHUB.md)** - Complete repository setup guide

+> 💡 **Note**: All Mermaid diagrams are now GitHub-compatible and should render correctly!

 ## 🤖 How It Works

 **Quick Answer:** Your PC/server connects TO Telegram and waits for messages.
 Users never connect directly to your PC.